How To Become a Licensed Real Estate Agent in New York

 Some deals can fall through even after a year of hard work and patience.

-When you do start selling, it is inevitably worthwhile, as a commission payout can exceed $100,000 per deal.
+When you start selling, it is inevitably worthwhile, as a commission payout can exceed $100,000 per deal.

 Commercial Lease Broker